 Your Outside AC Unit is Not Running But Inside Is (Answered)

-If your outside AC unit is not running but the inside unit is, you can try to solve the issue first by following the below remedies:
+If your outside AC unit is not running but the inside AC unit is, you can try to solve the issue quickly first by:

 - On-Off: When your outside AC unit is not running, sometimes it's as simple an on/off switch being accidentally turned off.
 Most outside fan units have an on-off switch in a small box by the unit.

 - Circuit breaker tripped: A circuit breaker could have been the cause of your outside AC unit to stop working properly.
 Find the circuit box to see if the breaker hasn't tripped.
 If you find that it has, flip it all the way off and then back on.
 If the breaker keeps tripping which stops the outside unit from working, then you should consult a verified electrician to look into the issue.